-- (1) The amounts reflected in this column represent the cash fees earned by non-employee directors for services during 2019.
+(1) The amounts reflected in this column represent the cash fees earned by non-employee directors for services during 2020.
 Fees earned are based on membership on the Board, committee membership and committee leadership positions.
-Please refer to our general policy on compensation of the members of our Board below in the section entitled "General Policy Regarding Compensation of Directors." - (2) The amounts in this column represent the aggregate grant date fair value for stock option awards issued during 2019 computed in accordance with FASB ASC Topic 718.
+Please refer to our general policy on compensation of the members of our Board below in the section entitled "General Policy Regarding Compensation of Directors."

+- (3) The amounts in this column represent the aggregate grant date fair value for stock option awards issued during 2020 computed in accordance with FASB ASC Topic 718.
 These options vest in equal monthly installments over a 12-month period following the date of grant.
-Please see footnote (2) to the Summary Compensation Table below for relevant assumptions made.
-As of December 31, 2019, the aggregate number of option awards outstanding (vested and unvested) for Mr. Elms was 155,174, for Dr. Grossman was 237,037, for Dr. Goldstein was 155,714 (inclusive of 55,017 shares of common stock which are held for the benefit of Aisling, where Dr. Goldstein served as a partner from 2008 to October 2018), for Mr. Richman was 200,988, for Mr. Fong was 155,174 and for Mr. Guiheen was 155,174. - (3) On March 13, 2019, the Company granted to each of its then non-employee directors an option to purchase 30,000 shares of the Company's common stock.
-Each option granted to such non-employee directors has an exercise price of \$3.89, the closing price of the Company's common stock on Nasdaq on March 13, 2019, and vests in 12 equal monthly installments, becoming fully vested on the first anniversary of the date of grant.
-Each option shall terminate on the earlier of (i) March 13, 2029 and (ii) the first anniversary of such director's ceasing to serve on the Board - (4) Board fees and option grants paid to Mr. Elms are assigned to Aisling. - (5) Mr. Richman resigned as a member of our Board, Audit Committee Chair, and member of our Compensation Committee and Corporate Governance and Nominations Committee, effective March 31, 2020. - (6) Board fees and option grants paid to Mr. Fong are assigned to Biomark Capital.
+Please see footnote (3) to the Summary Compensation Table below for relevant assumptions made.
+As of December 31, 2020, the aggregate number of option awards outstanding (vested and unvested) for Mr. Elms, Mr. Guiheen and Mr. Fong was 170,174, for Dr. Grossman was 252,037, for Dr. Goldstein was 158,194, for Mr. Richman was 195,382 and for Ms. Demski was 30,000. - (4) On February 28, 2020, the Company granted to each of its then non-employee directors an option to purchase 15,000 shares of the Company's common stock.
+Each option granted to such non-employee directors has an exercise price of \$2.915, the closing price of the Company's common stock on Nasdaq on February 28, 2020, and vests in 12 equal monthly installments, becoming fully vested on the first anniversary of the date of grant.
+Each option shall terminate on the earlier of (i) February 28, 2030 and (ii) the first anniversary of such director's ceasing to serve on the Board.
+In connection with Mr. Richman's and Dr. Goldstein's departure from the Board, the Board agreed to extend the exercisability of the vested portions of their respective options to the earlier of one year following the date of their respective termination of service or the remainder of the ten (10)-year term of the options. - (5) Board fees and option grants paid to Mr. Elms are assigned to Aisling. - $(6) \quad \text{Board fees and option grants paid to Mr. Fong are assigned to Biomark Capital.}$ - (7) Compensation reflects Dr. Goldstein's service as a member of our Board, Compensation Committee Chair and a member of our Audit Committee prior to his departure on June 18, 2020. - (8) Compensation reflects Mr. Richman's service as a member of our Board, Audit Committee Chair, and member of our Compensation Committee and Corporate Governance and Nominations Committee prior to his departure on March 31, 2020.